Why Dogs Vomit and What You Can Do · Kinship

 Some dogs are known to eat inedible things, such as trash, plastic, chicken bones, and cat poop.
 It’s more common to see this behavior in young dogs and certain breeds.
 While some items may pass through the intestinal tract without a problem, others could get stuck, which would quickly lead to an emergency and expensive surgery.
 Prevention is best, so keep your home clear of potential hazards and consider training methods to prevent scavenging.

 In addition to more obvious toxins, like rat poison or snail bait, you might be surprised to find that many common household items are actually poisonous to dogs.
-Dogs have been known to get into coffee, chocolate, pennies, and even common plantsopens in a new tab, which are highly toxic to dogs and cause vomiting.
-There are also some things that might seem toxic when, in fact, they are harmless, like birth control or some topical creams.
-When in doubt, it’s best to check with your veterinarian or the ASPCA’s pet poison control helplineopens in a new tab.
+Dogs have been known to get into coffee, chocolate, pennies, and even common plants, which can be highly toxic to dogs and cause vomiting.
+When in doubt, it’s best to check with your veterinarian or the ASPCA’s pet-poison-control helpline.

 Inflammatory bowel disease is a term used to describe chronic inflammation of the gastrointestinal (GI) tract.
 Dogs with inflammatory bowel disease exhibit symptoms of chronic vomiting, diarrhea, and poor appetite.
 While the cause isn’t typically known, it may be due to diet, parasites, or bacteria.